Roger Lloyd-Pack: Only Fools and Horses

-Later Career
+Later career

-He was also known for his role in The Vicar of Dibley as Owen Newitt and to international audiences his greatest fame was as Barty Crouch, Sr. in the film Harry Potter and the Goblet of Fire.
-In addition, he had a semi-regular role during the 1990s as the plumber Jake "The Klingon" Klinger, Ben Porter's arch-rival, in the sitcom 2 point 4 children.
+He was also known for his role in The Vicar of Dibley as Owen Newitt and to international audiences for his performance as Bartemius Crouch in the film Harry Potter and the Goblet of Fire.
+In addition, he had a semi-regular role during the 1990s as the plumber Jake "The Klingon" Klinger, Ben Porter's arch-rival, in the sitcom 2point4 Children.

-In 2005, he appeared in the second series of ITV's Doc Martin as a farmer who held a grudge against Doctor Ellingham for what he believed was the malpractice-related death of his wife.
+In 2005, he appeared in the second series of ITV's Doc Martin as a farmer who held a grudge against Dr Ellingham for what he believed was the malpractice-related death of his wife.
 In 2006, he played John Lumic and provided the voice of the Cyber-Controller in two episodes of Doctor Who, "Rise of the Cybermen" and "The Age of Steel", opposite David Tennant, who had played his son in the same Harry Potter film.
 Lloyd-Pack's final TV appearance was in Law & Order: UK as Alex Greene.

-He voiced the pre-match build-up montage video shown ahead of all Tottenham Hotspur's home matches which is still played today.
+He voiced the pre-match build-up montage video shown ahead of all Tottenham Hotspur's home matches, which is still played today.

 In June 2008, he appeared as a guest on the BBC's The Politics Show, arguing the case for better-integrated public transport (specifically railways), and, in January 2012, he and fellow actor Sarah Parish supported a campaign to raise £1million for The Bridge School in Islington.

-In 2012, he portrayed the Duke of Buckingham in the play Richard III, and, in 2013, portrayed Sir Andrew Aguecheek in Twelfth Night, both plays by William Shakespeare.
+In 2012, he portrayed the Duke of Buckingham in the play Richard III, and in 2013, portrayed Sir Andrew Aguecheek in Twelfth Night, both at the Apollo Theatre, London.

 Personal life

-Lloyd-Pack was married twice: first to Sheila Ball, from whom he was divorced in 1972, and secondly to the poet and dramatist Jehane Markham (the daughter of David Markham), whom he married in 2000.
-He had a daughter, actress Emily Lloyd and three sons.
-He latterly lived in Kentish Town, north London, but also had a home near Fakenham in Norfolk.
+Lloyd-Pack was married twice: first to Sheila Ball, from whom he was divorced in 1972, and secondly to the poet and dramatist Jehane Markham (daughter of David Markham), whom he married in 2000.
+He had a daughter, actress Emily Lloyd, and three sons.
+He later lived in Kentish Town, north London, and also had a home near Fakenham in Norfolk.

 Lloyd-Pack was a supporter of Tottenham Hotspur.

 He was an honorary patron of the London children's charity Scene & Heard.

 In a 2008 interview, when asked what profession he would have chosen aside from acting, Lloyd-Pack said: "Psychiatrist or a psychoanalyst or something in the psycho world because I've always been interested in that... or I might have been a photographer...
 I also would have loved to have been a musician."
 In that same interview, he listed his favourite directors as Peter Gill, Harold Pinter, Richard Eyre, Thea Sharrock and Tina Packer, and listed actor Paul Scofield as both a favourite and influence.

-Political Views
+Political views

 Lloyd-Pack supported the Labour Party and campaigned for Ken Livingstone in the 2012 London mayoral election.
-However, in 2013, he signed a letter in The Guardian stating he had withdrawn his support from the Labour Party, in favour of a new party of the left.
+However, in 2013, he signed a letter in The Guardian stating he had withdrawn his support from the Labour Party, in favour of a new party of the left, Left Unity.